 - Decadimento e rovina del sistema di finanze dell’Inghilterra.
-Di Tommaso Paine […] Tradotto dall'inglese in francese da F. Lanthenas […] e dal francese in italiano da G. Rasori translation translator
+Di Tommaso Paine […] Tradotto dall'inglese in francese da F. Lanthenas […] e dal francese in italiano da G. Rasori translation has paratext translator

 - Decadimento e rovina del sistema di finanze dell’Inghilterra.
 Di Tommaso Paine […] Tradotto dall'inglese in francese da F. Lanthenas […] e dal francese in italiano da G. Rasori paratext author

 - Dialogo tra un uomo di campagna e un cittadino possidente sopra i diritti dell'uomo in generale translation translator

 - Giornale della Società degli Amici della Libertà e dell'Uguaglianza. author

 - Identità delle scopo di tutte le religioni (tratto da Volney) translation translator

 - I pericoli che s'incontrano nell'aver ragione, o nel dire la verità sotto il regno del Dispotismo translation author

 - Le vicende del Mondo o meditazione sopra le rivoluzioni degli Imperj del Cittadino Volney, già deputato dell’Assemblea Nazionale translation translator